mars-sim/mars-sim/README.md

 * Linux (cannot input text in text fields)

-## Java VM Setup
-* Requires Java 8 (u77 or above, preferably 8u171 but not 8u172 as 8u172 incorporate crypto security updates that are incompatible with the use of https in mars-sim's inline browser)
-* Does NOT work with Java 9 or above
+## Getting Started

+### Prerequisites
+* Require Java 8 JRE/JDK (u77 or above) for mars-sim v3.1.0p1 to p8 and v3.1.0p9_java8
+* Require Java 9/10 JRE/JDK for mars-sim v3.1.0p9_java9
 * For Windows OS, one should manually set up the following :
   - Edit the `JAVA_HOME` and `PATH` in the System's "Environment Variables" in Control Panel
   - Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jre1.8.0_151` or `C:\Program Files\Java\jdk1.8.0_151`
   - Add `%JAVA_HOME%;%JAVA_HOME%\bin;` to `PATH`
   - Remove the path `C:\ProgramData\Oracle\Java\javapath;`  in `PATH` variable.
 It interferes with the correct version of the Java that should be used.
-* - Check if the correct version of Java is enable in "Java Control Panel" in Control Panel.
-The best approach is enabling only one Java build (such as 8u151) at a time and disable all other versions/builds.
+  - Check if the correct version of Java is being enable in "Java Control Panel" in Windows's Control Panel.

+> Note 1 The best approach is enabling only one Java build (such as Java 10.0.1) at a time and disable all other versions/builds.
-* Note 1 : To test the version of Java that your os is using, type "java -version" in a terminal/command prompt.
+> Note 2 : To test the version of Java that your machine is using, type "java -version" in a terminal/command prompt.
-* Note 2 : The introduction of modularity in Java 9 JRE/JDK creates breaking changes to many existing java applications, including mars-sim.
-Please be sure to disable JDK 9 in "Java Control Panel" and preferably remove all Java 9 related executables inside the folder `C:\ProgramData\Oracle\Java\javapath`
+> Note 3 : Remove all Java 9 related executables inside the folder `C:\ProgramData\Oracle\Java\javapath` in order to avoid loading the undesired version of jre/jdk.

 ## Feedback/Comments
-We welcome anyone to contribute to mars-sim in terms of ideas, concepts and coding.
 Feel free to provide your comments at our [facebook community]( https://www.facebook.com/groups/125541663548/).
 See also [old/archived discussions](https://sourceforge.net/p/mars-sim/discussion/)

 ## Issues/Tickets